 If you teach learners over the age of 17 or 18, then you basically have adult learners on your hands.
+The tools and techniques used for teaching adult learners is referred to as andragogy.

 According to educator Malcolm Knowles, there are 6 assumptions that you can hold in your mind while you are creating curriculum that is relevant and engaging for your adult learners.
 I’ve summarized these 6 assumptions here in this image: